Ejen Ali

-The series is published in HDTV format and was first broadcast on TV3, on 8 April 2016.
-Ejen Ali is the first animation series as the intellect property of Media Prima Berhad (MPB).
+The series is published in HDTV format and was first broadcast on TV3 on 8 April 2016.
+Ejen Ali is the first animation series IP published by Media Prima Berhad (MPB).

 Background

 Setting

-The series is set in the fictional city of Cyberaya, largely based on the actual town of Cyberjaya, located approximately halfway between Kuala Lumpur and its international airport.
-In the series, Cyberaya was shown to be a technologically advanced city, much as the real-life Cyberjaya had envisioned.

-In episode MISI: MAIN, Cyberaya was shown to have a rapid transit system.

-Organization

-The series revolves around M.A.T.A.
-(Meta-Advance Tactical Agency), a paramilitary Pinkerton-style spy agency, made up of four company-sized units known as pillars.
+Based in Cyberaya, a fictional city inspired by the real city of Cyberjaya, Selangor.
+The series revolves around Meta Advance Tactical Agency (MATA), a paramilitary, Pinkerton-style spy agency, made up of four company-sized units known as pillars.

 Production

-The idea of creating the animated series came for Usamah Zaid Yasin, the director and scriptwriter, after establishing WAU Animation in 2013.
-For the storyline, he and his team watched films, animated series and read novels about spy and intelligence.
-The making of Ejen Ali took two years before the production works started in July 2015.
-About the name chosen in the series, Usamah said that Ali is a simple name and frequently used in textbooks.
-They were confused about choosing a simple name and finally, Ali was chosen.
-Unlike any animated TV series in Malaysia, the end credits of the series were written in English instead of Malay, just like BoBoiBoy.
+Director and scriptwriter Usamah Zaid Yasin came up with the idea for the series after establishing WAU Animation in 2013.
+For the storyline, he and his team watched films and animated series and read novels about spies and intelligence agencies.
+Making Ejen Ali took two years before the production work started in July 2015.
+Regarding his title choice, Usamah said that Ali is a simple name and frequently used in textbooks.
+After some initial difficulty choosing a simple name, Ali was chosen.
+Unlike most animated TV series in Malaysia, the end credits of the series were written in English instead of Malay, as was done with BoBoiBoy.

-At first, Wau Animation planned to make Ejen Ali as a feature film project, but because of difficulties securing investment and after discussing with many parties and some feedbacks, they felt that it is a loss if they only produce a single movie as the concept is so wide.
-They planned to develop this series at least until 5 seasons, then the films will follow.
-Eventually, they released their first movie after 2 seasons, which was released on 28 November 2019.
+Wau Animation initially intended for Ejen Ali to be released as a feature film, but due to difficulties securing investment and after receiving feedback from other parties, they felt that it would be a loss if they only produced a single movie for such a broad concept.
+They planned to develop the series for at least five seasons, with films to follow.
+The first movie was finally released after two seasons on 28 November 2019.